darius/traitor/laplace-essay-on-probabilities.md

 In the purely mathematical sciences, the most distant consequences partake of the certainty of the principle of which they derive.
 In the applications of Analysis to Physics, the consequences have all the certainty of facts or experiments.
-But in the moral sciences where each consequence is deduced from the previous one in only a probable way, the chance of error increases with their number, and finishes by surpassing the chance of truth, in consequences very distant from the
+But in the moral sciences when each consequence is deduced from the previous one in only a probable way, the chance of error increases with their number, and finishes by surpassing the chance of truth, in consequences very distant from the